Let Oomnitza be your single source of truth!

 - Enter the URL or host of your vCenter account.
 For example,

-- Enter the username and password of your vCenter account
+https://api_host - Enter the username and password of your vCenter account

-VCenter settings
+vCenter settings

-[vcenter]enabled = True
+[vcenter]enable = True

 url = https://api_host